 SWEET TOOTH is a deeply personal project not only about Black history but an important chapter of British history and the pivotal role Black people have played in it.

 This work is the result of an intensive research period involving 4 performers, an historical consultant and a movement director.
-SWEET TOOTH is part of an ambitious project that will develop over the next few years, using different mediums to look upon the many aspects of Britain’s Atlantic legacies: music ensemble, installation, solo work, film.
+SWEET TOOTH is part of an ambitious project in constant evolution, using different mediums to look upon the many aspects of Britain’s Atlantic legacies: music ensemble, installation, solo work, film.

 Names and other details from the inventory of Simon Taylor, 1813, Jamaica.